corva-ai/python-sdk/README.md

 An event is an object that contains data for an app function to process.
 `event` instance is inserted automatically as a first parameter to each app type.
-There are different event types for every app type: `StreamEvent`,
-`ScheduledEvent` and `TaskEvent`.
+There are different event types for every app type: `StreamEvent`, `ScheduledEvent` and `TaskEvent`.

 ## Api

-The apps might need to communicate with
+Apps might need to communicate with the
-[Corva API][corva-api] and [Corva Data API][corva-data-api].
-The sdk provides an `Api` class - a thin wrapper around `requests` library that handles Corva authorization, adds timeouts and retries to request.
+[Corva Platform API][corva-api] and [Corva Data API][corva-data-api].
+This SDK provides an `Api` class, which wraps the Python `requests` library and adds automatic authorization, convenient URL usage and reasonable timeouts to API requests.
 `Api` instance is inserted automatically as a second parameter to each app type.
 `Api` supports following HTTP methods: `GET`, `POST`, `PATCH`, `PUT` and `DELETE`.